openkruise/kruise/docs/proposals/20210628-workloadspread.md

 Add nodeAffinity to the workload template, such as preferredDuringSchedulingIgnoredDuringExecution, which can be scheduled in multiple regions.
 However, it cannot limit the replica numbers of a subset, and it is only effective when scaling out the workload, not effective when scaling in.

-The internal implementation of WorkloadSpread is also based on nodeAffinity, but it will provide richer control for multiple subset.
+The internal implementation of WorkloadSpread is also based on nodeAffinity, but it will provide richer control for multiple subsets.

 ### PodTopologySpread